ShanGlor/Sumo-RC-Car-Receiver-compatible-with-CtrlFreakTX8/README.md

-# Sumo-Rc Car Rx-compatible-with-CtrlFreakTX8
+# Sumo-Rc Car Rx-Mega Tx
-Receiver code for L298n or for standard ESC and servo for motor control and steering
+Receiver with options for L298n as motor driver or for ESC and servo for motor control and steering.